isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 **Why did I get a 401 error on the IGV Browser?**

-You will see the 401 error only if your popup blocker is enabled for the issb-cgc website.
-Please disable the pop-up bockr on the top right hand side of the screen by selecting to always allow pop-ups from ISB-CGC.
+You will see the 401 error only if your popup blocker is enabled for the isb-cgc website.
+Please disable the pop-up blocker on the top right-hand side of the screen by selecting to always allow pop-ups from ISB-CGC.

 .. image:: 401ErrorIGVBrowser.PNG
    :scale: 50
    :align: center

-**Does SeqPeek and CNVR plotting does it only work with TCGA data?**
+**Does SeqPeek and CNVR plotting only work with TCGA data?**

-We currently have no data assocaited with CNVR or Seqpeek for TARGET or CCLE.
+We currently have no data associated with CNVR or Seqpeek for TARGET or CCLE.
 Therefore, SeqPeek and CNVR will only work with TCGA data.

 Data Access
 ###########